 Tests today are still used for individualized educational planning, especially in the diagnosis and accommodation of educational disabilities.
 Contrary to what the testing skeptics say, standardized tests are not only appropriate for “standardized minds.”
 In fact, it’s because people are individuals and different that we need tests in schools at all!

 My original version of this post stated that the quote about “standardized minds” stated that the quote’s source was anonymous, but often attributed to Diane Ravitch, former U.S. Assistant Secretary of Education.
 But I could not find the source of the quote.
-Alert reader Joseph (who did not provide his last name) found the source of the quote, which was a 2015 Ms. Ravitch gave in New York City in 2015.
+Alert reader Joseph (who did not provide his last name) found the source of the quote, which was a 2015 speech Ms. Ravitch gave in New York City.